Bachelor of Applied Science (Psychology)

 |Deakin course code||H344|

+For continuing students only.
 Course structure applies for students who commenced in 2012 or 2013.
 Students who commenced prior to 2012 should refer to the 2011 course handbook entry or consult your course enrolment officer.
+Students that commenced in 2014 should refer to the 2014 handbook entry.

 Psychology is concerned with understanding human personality, behaviour, emotion, underlying mental processes and the factors that lead people to differ in the way they think and behave.
 In the Bachelor of Applied Science (Psychology) you will be exposed to a contemporary integrative approach to psychology, one that recognises the importance of, and interrelationships between, biological, developmental, social, cognitive, and developmental factors.
 In undertaking this course of study you will cover broad areas of psychology including behavioural and clinical neuroscience, child and adolescent psychology, relationships and the psychology of groups, cognitive psychology, forensic psychology, and psychopathology.